The Chase Sapphire Reserve® and Delta SkyMiles® Platinum American Express Card are two good options for travel credit cards.

 The Delta Platinum Amex earns:

-Winner: The card_name offers more valuable rewards in more categories than the Delta Platinum card.
+The Chase Sapphire Reserve offers more valuable rewards in more categories than the Delta Platinum card.

 Card Benefits and Perks